Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Results and Analysis

-\textbf{How to reduce model complexity?} To overcome the risk of overfitting and the requirement for large computational resource due to the use of large-scale deep learning methods, multiple alternative strategies could be considered.
-One of which is few-shot learning \citep{kumar2019protogan,bo2020few}, which has enabled models to be trained with limited data while generalizing to unseen test data, and has been gaining research interest for action recognition.
+To overcome the risk of overfitting and the requirement for large computational resource due to the use of large-scale deep learning methods, multiple alternative strategies could be considered.
+One of which is to incorporate few-shot learning approaches \citep{kumar2019protogan,bo2020few}, which has enabled models to be trained with limited data while generalizing to unseen test data, and has been gaining research interest for action recognition.
 This conforms to the task of AR in dark environments, and should therefore be considered as a feasible alternative to the fully supervised strategy.
 Further, due to the insufficient number of classes in ARID-\textit{plus}, winning solutions may not be capable of generalizing to videos in the wild, where most actions are considered to be unseen by ARID-\textit{plus}.
-To overcome such shortcoming, zero-shot learning \citep{xu2017transductive,mishra2018generative,liu2019generalized} endows AR methods the capacity of predicting unseen actions, which could better cope with real-world scenarios.
+To overcome such shortcoming, zero-shot learning approaches \citep{xu2017transductive,mishra2018generative,liu2019generalized} endows AR methods the capacity of predicting unseen actions, which could better cope with real-world scenarios.
 Meanwhile, techniques such as self-supervised learning would also boost model capacity by exploiting extra information within videos, such as video speed \citep{wang2020self} and video coherence \citep{cao2021self}.

 Meanwhile, to apply models in areas such as surveillance, models should be deployed on edge devices (e.g., embedding systems such as Jetson).
 These devices possess limited computation resources but are able to be mass deployed.
 These attributes prohibit large-scale models to be applied directly.
 One possible solution would be model compression \citep{he2018amc,pan2019compressing}, which aims to deploy models in low-power and resource-limited devices without a significant drop in accuracy.
 The ability of the compressed model to be applied on edge devices could help to expand the application of AR solutions in scenarios such as nighttime autonomous driving systems, where conventional hardware (i.e., GPUs and TPUs) could not be installed.

 \textbf{Does domain adaptation help a lot?} Applying domain adaptation approaches directly to semi-supervised AR of dark videos is ineffective largely due to the large domain gap between normal videos and videos in dark environments.
 Domain adaptation approaches would therefore be unable to minimize the discrepancies between different domains, or to extract domain-invariant features for transferring.
 Currently, most domain adaptation approaches align high-level features \citep{ganin2016domain,ganin2015unsupervised,long2015learning,saito2018maximum}, which is in accord with the fact that high-level features are utilized for the final classification task.
 However, large discrepancies would exist between the low-level features of normal and dark videos, given the large differences in mean and standard deviation values of video frames.
 The discrepancies between low-level features would escalate the discrepancies between high-level features, therefore undermining the effort of current domain adaptation approaches in obtaining transferable features from normal videos.
 In view of such observation, low-level features should be aligned with high-level features jointly when designing domain adaption approaches for semi-supervised AR in dark videos.